 The opposite of a tactful approach is the heavy artillery, To avoid unpleasant discussion, some people arrive, quickly fire the bullets and depart before someone becomes difficult.
 This is weak and inconclusive way to deal with problems, although it comes across as bullying.
 It is also known as the seagull technique: an executive arrives in town to do the confronting: they fly in, dump the unpleasantness on the recipient, and then fly out.

 The best way is to go straight at the issue – get to the point and say it in one minute flat.
 Then you immediately ask the other person to respond.

-Susan Scott, international author and business coach, advocates confrontations in three stages:
+Susan Scott, business coach and author of the book Fierce Conversations, advocates confrontations in three stages:

 Preparation of your opening statement is essential.
 Write down your opening statement and practice saying it out loud.
 If you don’t rehearse out loud, you will find yourself fumbling the words.

 Susan Scott recommends 7 parts to your opening statement:

 Do all this in one minute.
 Be sincere.

 Your role is to extend the invitation.
 When the invitation is extended with grace and skill, it will be accepted even by those who are considered difficult.